ElijahKuranets/DocPlannerTechnicalTest/README.md

 # DocPlanner Technical Test

 ## Overview
 This repository contains my implementation for the DocPlanner Technical Test.
-It's a proof of concept that demonstrates process of taking awailable slot to visit a doctor .
+It's a proof of concept that demonstrates process of taking available slot to visit a doctor .

 ![DocPlannerSwaggerUI](https://github.com/ElijahKuranets/DocPlannerTechnicalTest/assets/25877866/09203872-2474-4ee1-ba77-785377bbccae)